 Many people think that group plans are way cheaper than individual plans.
-Individual plans are calculated based on various factors.
+Also, we calculate individual plans based on various factors.
 Many people do not realize that they can get better individual life insurance rates until they get a proper quote.
 Healthy individuals, especially the younger ones, could get affordable low rates upon quotation.

 Employer-sponsored life insurance depends on the continuity of employment while individual life insurance will continue as long as you pay your premiums.
-As life is full of uncertainties, it is difficult to rely on your employer-provided life insurance alone.
-Group plans are beneficial but it’s not guaranteed.
-That’s why it is always recommended to have a supplemental individual plan.
+Also, as life is full of uncertainties, it is difficult to rely on your employer-provided life insurance alone.
+Group plans are beneficial but we don’t guarantee it.
+So, that’s why we always recommend having a supplemental individual plan.

 Individual life insurance offers the freedom to determine the financial protection you need based on your economic, personal, and health necessity.
-Group plans do not have the flexibility to accommodate everyone’s needs.
-The stipulations and provisions of group life insurance policy are often standardized and one-size-fits-all.
-This could pose a problem as not everyone has the same financial and protection needs.
+On the other hand, group plans do not have the flexibility to accommodate everyone’s needs.
+Also, the stipulations and provisions of group life insurance policy are often standard and one-size-fits-all.
+Furthermore, this could pose a problem as not everyone has the same financial and protection needs.

-As the company-sponsored policy is standardized, it usually doesn’t provide enough coverage for your financial needs.
-Employers often get a low coverage plan as they shoulder most of the expenses of life insurance plans.
-Individual life insurance provides a policy specifically designed to meet your financial needs and budget.
-Individual policyholders can opt for the maximum face amount limit if they wish to.
+As the company sponsors this policy and in standard form, it usually doesn’t provide enough coverage for your financial needs.
+Also, employers often get a low coverage plan as they shoulder most of the expenses of life insurance plans.
+In addition, individual life insurance provides a policy specifically designed to meet your financial needs and budget.
+Moreover, individual policyholders can opt for the maximum face amount limit if they wish to.

 Companies typically cut a deal with a single insurance provider.
-This will limit the range of policy options and coverage you can choose from.
-Individual life insurance gives you the freedom to compare coverage options from various insurance providers.
+Also, this will limit the range of policy options and coverage you can choose from.
+In addition, individual life insurance gives you the freedom to compare coverage options from various insurance providers.

 Most group life insurance policies do not require a medical examination.
 That’s why it is easier to obtain group plans than individual plans.
-Individual life insurance policies require medical underwriting, making the application process more tedious and harder.
+Furthermore, individual life insurance policies require medical underwriting, making the application process more tedious and harder.
 However, this makes it more beneficial for healthy people, especially young ones.
-As individual plan pricing is health-based, young and healthy people can avail lower premium rates.
+In fact, as individual plan pricing is based on health, young and healthy people can avail of lower premium rates.

 Company-sponsored plans are a one-size-fits-all policy.
-It may not have the option to add riders while individual life insurance policies can be customized.
-Insurance providers offer optional riders to meet client’s demands and needs.
+You may not have the option to add riders even though you can customize individual life insurance policies.
+Also, insurance providers offer optional riders to meet clients’ demands and needs.

 Maximum Face Amount Limit

-As employer-provided life insurance is standardized for all employees, it usually has low coverage limits.
-Individual plans are customized to meet client’s needs and requirements.
-The coverage limit for individual life insurance policies will be based on the client’s preference.
+As employer-provided life insurance is standard for all employees, it usually has low coverage limits.
+In addition, we customize Individual plans to meet clients’ needs and requirements.
+Furthermore, the coverage limit for individual life insurance policies will be based on the client’s preference.

-Cash value is an interest acquired from the life insurance policy.
-Employers often provide a term life insurance policy for their employees.
-The main difference between term and permanent life insurance is the cash value element.
-Permanent life insurance policies have a cash value element while term plans don’t have.
+Cash value is an interest from the life insurance policy.
+Moreover, employers often provide a term life insurance policy for their employees.
+In addition, the main difference between term and permanent life insurance is the cash value element.
+Consequently, permanent life insurance policies have a cash value element while term plans don’t have.

-Company-sponsored life insurance policy premiums are typically calculated based on the company’s number of covered employees and the nature of risks.
-Group life insurance premiums can change depending on the employer, the number of employees, and company experience.
-Individual life plans like a permanent life policy offer a guaranteed premium.
+Company-sponsored life insurance policy premiums are typically calculated based on the company’s number of covered employees and the nature of the risks.
+Furthermore, group life insurance premiums can change depending on the employer, the number of employees, and company experience.
+On the other hand, individual life plans like a permanent life policy offer a guaranteed premium.

 Figuring out the difference between group and individual life insurance coverage is not enough.
 It is also necessary to determine all the vital aspects of life insurance.
-This will help everyone in deciding what kind of life insurance fits them best.
+Also, this will help everyone in deciding what kind of life insurance fits them best.

 What is Life Insurance?

 Life insurance serves as a financial backup plan.
-In this world where everything is uncertain except death, it pays to be financially secured.
+In fact, in this world where everything is uncertain except death, it pays to be financially secured.
 Life insurance will give your family financial support in case of unexpected events.
-Untimely death, accident, and retirement can cause a huge blow to your family’s financial income.
+Consequently, untimely death, accident, and retirement can cause a huge blow to your family’s financial income.
 Life insurance will protect them against these unexpected events.